EstherMadu/EstherMadu/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Esther Maduabuchi
 =========================================================================================================================================

-Junior Frontend Develper
+Fullstack Developer
 ------------------------

-I am a self-thought developer, learning to code with Javascript and React.
-I am learning to make amazing things as a software developer and the journey has been amazing.
+I am a full-stack developer with proficiency in Python Flask, Javascript, Bootstrap and Tailwind.
 I love singing and occasionally dancing.
 I would love to travel the world in the nearest future.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [esther.nmaduabuchi@gmail.com](mailto:esther.nmaduabuchi@gmail.com)
-* 🧠  I'm learning React, Python
+* 🧠  Core: Python Flask Bootstrap Tailwind
 * 🤝  I'm open to collaborating on interesting projects that will help me learn and grow.

 ### Skills